Read time 5 minutes

 Go to Office 365 Admin Center, follow Settings >> Domain and change the domain name.

-The minimal hybrid migration method follows the email synchronization and migration procedure.
+The streamlined hybrid migration approach adheres to the email synchronization and migration process.

 - The Administrator verifies the domain ownership and informs the user about the impending migration.

 - The Administrator creates empty mail-enabled mailboxes at Office 365 and prepares the on-premises mailboxes for migration.

 - The Administrator creates the migration endpoint (it means a connection between on-premises Exchange and Office 365 is established).

 - After migrating the mailbox data, the Administrator provides the Office 365 license to the user.

 - The Administrator routes the email messaging to Office 365.